Ukraine police break up pro-Europe protests, opposition calls for strike

 "We gathered here after riot police beat us and chased us out of the square.
 It's the only safe place we could go to," said Roman Tsaldo, 25.

+Ustim Kholodnyuk, 19, said he was knocked unconscious by police and finally crawled away from the square on his hands and knees.
+"People took me here in a taxi so at least I would be safe somewhere," he said.

-Yatsenyuk said Yanukovich's U-turn on the EU left Kiev firmly in Moscow's orbit, comparing Ukraine's situation to that of neighbouring Belarus which has been under one-man rule since 1996.
+Yatsenyuk said Yanukovich's U-turn on the EU had left Kiev firmly in the orbit of Moscow, comparing Ukraine's situation to that of neighbouring Belarus which has been under one-man rule since 1996.

 "Ukraine has woken up in a different state after Yanukovich refused to sign in Vilnius.
 It is no longer Ukraine.
 It's closer to Belarus," he said.